Oops, I Ripped My... Butthole? – Your Guide to Anal Fissures

 Nitroglycerin Cream

-Because of the possibility that spasm of the internal sphincter and reduced flow of blood to the sphincter play roles in the formation and healing of anal fissures, ointments with the muscle relaxant, nitroglycerin (glyceryl trinitrate), have been tried and found to be effective in healing anal fissures.
-The dose of nitroglycerin often is limited by side effects.
-The usual side effects are headache or light-headedness.
+Spasm of the internal sphincter and reduced flow of blood to the sphincter play roles in the formation and healing of anal fissures.
+Ointments with the muscle relaxant nitroglycerin (glyceryl trinitrate) have been found to be effective in healing anal fissures.
+The dose of nitroglycerin often is limited by side effects, such as headache or light-headedness.

 Anal Fissure Surgery (Fissurectomy)